 Old-Fashioned Mexican Oatmeal (Avena)

-Warm, creamy, sweet, and cinnamon-y, this slow-cooked Old-Fashioned Mexican Oatmeal (also known as Avena) is a bowlful of morning comfort.
-Start your day off on the right foot with this wholesome and nutritious breakfast made with just old-fashioned oats, water, cinnamon, and milk.
+Warm, creamy, sweet, and cinnamon-spiced, this slow-cooked Old-Fashioned Mexican Oatmeal (Avena) is the ultimate morning comfort.
+Made with just old-fashioned oats, water, cinnamon, and milk, itโs a wholesome, nutritious start to your day.

-If you’ve fallen into a breakfast slump recently, give this deliciously smooth oatmeal recipe a try!
-This traditional Mexican breakfast will warm you up from the inside out and keep you full until lunchtime.
-It’s also entirely customizable, making it the perfect choice for your whole family.
+If youโve been stuck in a breakfast rut, try this smooth, traditional Mexican breakfast.
+It will warm you up and keep you full until lunch.
+Plus, itโs easily customizable, making it perfect for the whole family.

 Warm avena (oatmeal) is one of my favorite winter breakfasts.
-It’s warm, creamy, easy on the tummy, and feels like a big hug in a bowl.
-While you can always opt to use instant oatmeal for a quick breakfast, oftentimes the packets are loaded with sugar, not to mention their lackluster consistency.
-There’s just something different about homemade oatmeal prepared on a chilly morning.
+Itโs warm, creamy, easy on the tummy, and feels like a big hug in a bowl.
+While you can always opt to use instant oatmeal for a quick breakfast, those packets are often loaded with sugar and lack the comforting, hearty texture of homemade.
+This recipe offers a homemade alternative that is not only delicious but also easy to customize with your favorite toppings.

 This simple recipe for slow-cooked Mexican avena requires just a handful of ingredients, most of which are probably already in your pantry.
 Old-fashioned rolled oats, cinnamon sticks, water, and milk are all you need to make this hearty breakfast.

-While I can’t claim that this is a quick recipe, the flavor is well worth the minimal effort it requires.
-It only takes about three minutes of prep time to get on the stove, and then a quick stir every few minutes to ensure it doesn’t burn.
+While I canโt claim that this is a quick recipe, the flavor is well worth the minimal effort it requires.
+It takes only about three minutes of prep time before going on the stove, and then a quick stir every few minutes to ensure it doesnโt burn.
 The result?
-A smooth, cozy breakfast that acts like an internal jacket.
+A smooth, cozy breakfast that feels like an internal jacket on a chilly morning.

 How to Make Old-Fashioned Avena

+Step 1: Make Cinnamon Water.
 In a saucepan (I love my cast iron Dutch oven), bring the water to a boil with the cinnamon sticks.
-Remove from heat, cover, and let steep for one hour.
-Discard the cinnamon sticks.
-Make-Ahead Tip: This Cinnamon Tea (Té de Canela) can be done up to a week in advance and kept in the refrigerator.
+Remove from heat, cover, and steep for 30 minutes to 1 hour.
+Discard cinnamon sticks.
+(Tip: Make ahead and refrigerate for up to a week.)

 Watch the video below to learn how quick and simple it is to make avena.
 Slow-cooked old-fashioned creamy oatmeal is so comforting and beats instant packaged oatmeal any day.